cl-trier/TWON-Ranker/README.md

 ```

 ### Decay
-The purpose of the decay object is to compute a decay factor based on time differences.
-In the context of this project, the decay factor is used, for instance, to decrease the relevance of posts over time, so that older posts move to occupy lower positions in the ranking.
-We instantiate a decay object by defining a minimum value, which is going to serve as a lower boundary for the decay, as well as a reference time interval.
-When called, the decay object calculates a time difference between the reference time interval and the observed time interval .
-This value is then subtracted from 1, and the decay factor resulting from this operation is returned, accordingly.
+We compute a decay factor based on the time elapsed between two references.
+In the context of this project, the decay factor decreases the relevance of posts over time.
+That results in older posts without recent interaction being less often recommended.
+We instantiate a decay object by defining a minimum value that serves as a lower boundary for the decay and a reference time interval.
+When called, the decay object calculates a time difference between the reference time interval and the observed time interval.
+The maximum computed value is defined as 1, for `observation == reference`.

 ```python